 That’s right, either the Jefferson County Commission or the School Board can end this at their next meeting, if they have the political courage and public support.

 We know many of our local officials feel misled about Rockwool’s pollution impact.
-Considering what we know today, how can any public official honestly tell North Jefferson Elementary parents and teachers that the school will be completely safe?
-Disapproval of Rockwool now, before it is built, is the right thing to do for our schools and community.
+Considering what we know today, how can any public official honestly tell the parents and teachers of North Jefferson Elementary that the school will be completely safe from the huge industrial operation across the street?
+Taking a strong stance against Rockwool now, before it is built, is the right thing to do for our schools and community.

 We have expanded this strategy to ask all Jefferson County elected officials to state their opposition to Rockwool, both individually and by public resolution.
 Our municipalities can also instruct their representatives on the JCDA Board to vote against government subsidies for Rockwool infrastructure.

 So let’s get to work.
-Tell our City and Town Councilors, our County Commissioners, and our School Board Members to please state their opposition, individually and as a group, to locating a high-pollution megafactory so close to our children’s schools.
+Tell our City and Town Councils, our County Commissioners, and our School Board Members, individually and as a group, to please state their opposition to locating a massive heavy industrial facility so close to our children’s schools and the homes of citizens of Jefferson County.

 We are now a non-partisan, non-profit organization called Jefferson County Vision that is working to protect and improve the quality of life in our community.